 Administrative responsibility for the PhD programme:

-Office Manager Astrid Elisabet Tveitaskog, Office of Research Administrative Services
+Office Manager Astrid Elisabet Tveitaskog, Office for Project Support and PhD Administration

 |Helge Bøvik Larsen||Vice Dean of Research||Overall|